yottta/terraform-provider-provs/examples/README.md

 Now, let's remove the resource from the state by running `terraform state rm hashicups_order.edu`.
 Having this removed from the state, by running `tofu show` can be seen that the resource is not tracked by OpenTofu anymore (only the output will be in the state).

 To import a resource, we need its `id`.
-Do to so, run `curl -X GET -H "Authorization: ${HASHICUPS_TOKEN}" localhost:19090/orders` and get the id of the object in there (probably id=2).
+Do to so, run `ls -lah /var/tmp/custom_tf_provider/order/` and get the file name visible there.
-With that id, run `tofu import hashicups_order.edu 2`.
+With that id, run `tofu import hashicups_order.edu <file name>`.

 Running again `tofu show`, can be observed that in the state we now have referenced the order with id 2.